 We were founded in 2007 with a simple idea: Life would be a lot better if everyone could access their most important information anytime from any device.
-Over the past decade, we've largely accomplished that mission by building tools to help people work from anywhere-and along the way we recognized that for most of our users, sharing and collaborating on Dropbox was even more valuable than storing files.
-We serve more than 700 million registered users across 180 countries.
+Over the past decade, we've largely accomplished that mission by building tools to help people work from anywhere-and along the way we recognized that for most of our users, sharing and collaborating on the Dropbox platform was even more valuable than storing files.

 Our market opportunity has grown as we've expanded from keeping files in sync to keeping teams in sync.
-Today, Dropbox is well-positioned to reimagine the way work gets done.
+Today, we are well-positioned to reimagine the way work gets done.
 We're focusing on reducing the inordinate amount of time and energy the world spends on "work about work"-tedious tasks like searching for content, switching between applications, and managing workflows.
-Dropbox breaks down silos by centralizing the flow of information between the products and services our users prefer, even if they're not our own.
-In a world where using technology at work can be fragmented and distracting, Dropbox makes it easy to focus on the work that matters.
+We believe the need for our platform will continue to grow as teams become more fluid and global, and content is increasingly fragmented across incompatible tools and devices.
+The Dropbox platform breaks down silos by centralizing the flow of information between the products and services our users prefer, even if they're not our own.
+In a world where using technology at work can be fragmented and distracting, the Dropbox platform makes it easy to focus on the work that matters.

-The popularity of our platform drives viral growth, which has allowed us to scale rapidly and efficiently.
-We've built a thriving global business with 15.48 million paying users.
+The popularity of our platform allows us to scale rapidly and efficiently.
+We've built a thriving global business with 16.79 million paying users as of December 31, 2021.